rcompos/kubespray-and-pray/README.md

 ## Description ##

 Deploy on-premises Kubernetes clusters on virtual machines or baremetal (i.e. physical servers) using Kubespray and Ansible.
-Default storage class provided by GlusterFS hyper-converged storage.
 Whether you're in your datacenter or on your laptop, you can build Kubernetes clusters for evaluation, development or production.
 All you need to bring to the table is a few machines to run the cluster.

+Optional storage class with GlusterFS hyper-converged storage, OpenEBS and NetApp Trident.

 __Kubernetes Node Operating Systems Supported:__